-Initiative: Planning and Zoning Code to include various provisions in the Use Regulations for a Conditional Use Permit Was this non-tax initiative a part of your original plan application ☒ or a plan amendment ☐?
-Has the ordinance(s) needed to implement this initiative been enacted? ☐ Yes ☐ No If yes, when was the ordinance enacted?
+Initiative: Planning and Zoning Code to include various provisions in the Use Regulations for a Conditional Use Permit Was this non-tax initiative a part of your original plan application $oximes$ or a plan amendment $oximes$ ?
+Has the ordinance(s) needed to implement this initiative been enacted? ☑ Yes ☐ No If yes, when was the ordinance enacted?
 May, 2009 If no, please describe challenges faced in enacting the related ordinance(s).
 N/A SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 The Conditional Use Ordinance under this proposal allows the City to issue Conditional Use Permits, which will "allow a use to operate in areas not zoned for that specific use."
 In the ordinance, the City defines "Conditional Use" as such: "A use which because of special requirements or characteristics may be permitted on a particular property only after review by the Board of Zoning Appeals (BZA) and upon issuance of a conditional use permit, and subject to the limitations and conditions specified in the zoning ordinance.
-(November, 2009) The City had adopted five (5) ordinances that modify state zoning regulations, all of which relate to conditional use through November, 2020.
-Two (2) additional conditional use permits were issued beginning in January, 2022.
+(November, 2009) The City had adopted five (5) ordinances that modify state zoning regulations, all of which relate to conditional use through November 2020.
+Two (2) additional conditional use permits were issued beginning in January 2022.
+Since 2023 to December 1, 2024, there were 2 new conditional use permits one was for an old church now used for commissary kitchen purposes and a Food Truck location; and a second permit was issued for the American Legion to develop a Banquet Hall with multiple uses in a former recreational/event hall.
 The City receives requests to use non-residential buildings, most of which are/were unoccupied or not in use, in residential districts that probably would not meet zoning map amendment criteria, remain unoccupied and potentially become dilapidated or decrease in market value.
-A minimum of 19 conditional use permits have been issued since the proposal has been approved and utilized.
+Over 20 conditional use permits have been issued since the proposal has been approved and utilized.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
-N/A 42
+N/A

-Initiative: Vacant Structure Registration Program Was this non-tax initiative a part of your original plan application $\Box$ or a plan amendment $\boxtimes$ ?
-Has the ordinance(s) needed to implement this initiative been enacted? ⊠ Yes □ No If yes, when was the ordinance enacted?
-July, 2009 148 If no, please describe challenges faced in enacting the related ordinance(s ).
-N/A 400
+Initiative: Vacant Structure Registration Program Was this non-tax initiative a part of your original plan application $\square$ or a plan amendment $\boxtimes$ ?
+Has the ordinance(s) needed to implement this initiative been enacted?
+X Yes □ No If yes, when was the ordinance enacted?
+July, 2009 If no, please describe challenges faced in enacting the related ordinance(s) .
+N/A